 When I first became an Airbnb host, I started listing on other sites, like Roomorama and Wimdu, thinking more is better (here’s a more complete list of Airbnb alternatives).
 Obviously, trying to keep several calendars in sync can be stressful, and sometimes 2 services would book a room within an hour of each other — if I weren’t frantically updating the other calendars as the bookings came in, it could mean double-bookings, cancellations, and potential fees or negative ratings.
 After a few months of this, I realized it just makes more sense as a host to go deep, rather than wide — especially now that Airbnb has added needed features like multiple listings, co-hosting, and a multi-calendar view.

-The guys at Overnight actually invited me to lunch to pick my brain about what my needs were, and I’ve found their support to be extremely responsive — I usually get a response to any issue in 1-2 hours (compared to Airbnb’s 24-48 hour response time).
+The guys at Overnight are extremely responsive — I usually get a response in 1-2 hours (compared to Airbnb’s 24-48 hour response time).
 Overnight can also sync your Airbnb calendar to your Overnight calendar, so your Airbnb bookings automatically blocks those days on Overnight (which removes the calendar sync chaos).

 The biggest downsides to Overnight right now are the lack of multiple listings, and the smaller number of travelers compared to Airbnb.
 But that number is growing and if last-minute bookings would make sense for you, Overnight is worth checking out.

 Note: Right now, Overnight is available on iOS only.